Certificate Program Scholarship

 Congrats to our 2017 Certificate Program graduates

 The Global Tobacco Control Certificate Program is a rigorous, formal, academic program at the Johns Hopkins Bloomberg School of Public Health.
-Individuals enrolled in the certificate program should be prepared to complete academically rigorous, graduate-level coursework which includes two courses taken online over an eight-week term and four courses taken in person during an intensive two-week program.
-Certificate program participants must attain a minimum GPA of 2.75 for the certificate coursework.
+Individuals enrolled in the Certificate Program should be prepared to complete academically rigorous, graduate-level coursework which includes two online courses each eight-week term for four academic terms (25 credits).
+Certificate program students must attain a minimum GPA of 2.75 for the certificate coursework.

-Upon completion of the certificate program participants will receive an official certificate and transcript which indicates academic credit from Johns Hopkins Bloomberg School of Public Health.
+Upon completion of the Certificate Program, students will receive an official certificate and transcript, which indicates academic credit from Johns Hopkins Bloomberg School of Public Health.

-The Institute for Global Tobacco Control offers a limited number of scholarships each year to international participants from low- and middle-income countries.
-The scholarship program is highly competitive.
-Selected recipients will receive a scholarship that covers all costs associated with the Certificate Program, including tuition for the required courses (18 credits) as well as economy class air travel, housing and a stipend to attend the on-site courses in Baltimore, Maryland.
+The Institute for Global Tobacco Control offers a limited number of IGTC Scholarships each year to international applicants from low- and middle-income countries.
+The IGTC Scholarship is highly competitive.
+Selected recipients will receive a scholarship that covers credential evaluation and tuition costs associated with the Certificate Program.
+Please note the IGTC Scholarship is separate from the OPAL Scholarship.

 All information about the application process, deadlines and how to apply are in the following pages.